This recipe for mixed mushroom ragu is from a friend of my mom and dad’s.

 - Salt and freshly ground black pepper to season

-- put the shallot, garlic, coriander, vinegar, soy, port, tomato paste, sugar and stock into a large saucepan
+- put the shallot, garlic, coriander, vinegar, soy, port, tomato paste, fructose and stock into a large saucepan

 - bring to the boil and reduce the heat